TutorialsLast Updated Aug 26, 20248 min read

 Substitute the <key-pair-name> with the name of the Key file and replace <instance-public-dns-name> with your public DNS name.
 This can be found in the Details tab under the Public IPv4 DNS section.

-Note: For the first time, you will encounter a confirmation message for which you will need to type yes and proceed.
+Note: For the first time, you will encounter a confirmation message regarding the SSH key.
+Type yes to proceed.

-Once you have connected to your instance, you will need to install Node and npm.
+Once you have connected to your instance, install Node and npm on it.

 sudo apt update